Kensington, Kansas

 Kensington is a city in Smith County, Kansas, United States.
 As of the 2020 census, the population of the city was 399.

 History

 Kensington was founded circa 1887.
 It was incorporated as a city in 1900.

 Kensington was considered a discordant community in 1892.
-Many of the husbands and wives lived apart from each other and the society was deemed "broken apart on the account of it".
+Many of the husbands and wives lived apart from each other and the society was deemed "broken up on account of it".

 Kensington was located on the Chicago, Rock Island and Pacific Railroad.

 The first post office in Kensington was established in January 1888.